Think you can’t rent an apartment with bad credit? Think again.

 If you have bad credit or very little credit history, getting a co-signer may help you land an apartment.
 Having a co-signer on an apartment lease is a bit like putting up collateral for a loan.
 Essentially, a co-signer is a guarantor.
 This person would most likely be a trusted family member or close friend (with good credit) who’s willing to sign their name on your lease, assuming financial and legal responsibility for your apartment if you default on rent payments.

 For property managers, having the guarantee that rent payments will be made under any circumstance might convince them to rent to someone who’s recently gone through some financial difficulty.

 A security deposit is less money that the property manager has to risk.
 It’s not a payment you’ve promised to make in the future, but money they have before you’ve moved in, and so the risk they face of you not paying in full is significantly less.
 If you have the money in savings, you can take this much further: offering to pay multiple months’ rent in advance.
 Doing this shows you have the money to make payments now, so you’re more likely to have that money in the future.

 Because automatic payments are quick and easy for both payees and businesses, offering your landlord the ability to automatically deduct monthly rent payments right from your bank account is another good tactic for landing an apartment.
 You may want to propose this option up front, and if you do, you’ll likely need a letter of employment verification to prove that you qualify.

 In general, the more honest you can be about your credit situation — and the more options you can offer a potential property manager — the better.
-It may take you a bit longer to find someone who will work with you, but it’s definitely possible to rent with credit obstacles when you’re willing to be flexible.
+It may take you a bit longer to find someone who will work with you, but it’s possible to rent with credit obstacles when you’re willing to be flexible.